PDF download Download Article

 2. 2

 The symbol eventually became an iconic international symbol of peace.
-In the 1960s, the peace sign was used on civil rights marches led by Martin Luther King, Jr., and anti-Vietnam War demonstrations.
-Some U.S. soldiers also drew the peace sign on their helmets to protest the war they were fighting.[20]
+According to Carter, the peace sign became popular alongside the hippie movement.
+In every shot of a protest against war and imperialism, the peace sign was shown, he continues.[24]
+Some U.S. soldiers even drew the peace sign on their helmets to protest the war they were fighting.[25]

-• The peace sign is also widely known as a symbol associated with fashion, music, art, and pop culture in general.
+• The peace sign was also used in civil rights marches led by Martin Luther King Jr. and during protests against South African apartheid.
+In general, it’s widely known as a symbol associated with fashion, music, art, and pop culture.

 3. Advertisement